csci265-team/HiddenFrame/documentation/design.md

 #### 4.3.1.
 Image Wall

 Image Wall is a grid of publicly shared images that scrolls infinitely.
 It is designed for ease of use, with images displayed in a 3x3 grid format.
 Hover effects and clickable icons provide an intuitive interaction model for public users.
-The image wall uses CSS grid classes to ensure responsivness.
-Tha data for it is fetched from the back-end API server on page load.
+The image wall uses CSS grid classes to ensure responsiveness.
+The data for it is fetched from the back-end API server on page load.
 Each image is a 16 REM by 16 REM square with 0.5 REM rounded corners.
-Each image is encapsulated in the anchor tag, which, onve clicked, opens the image in a new tab.
+Each image is encapsulated in the anchor tag, which, once clicked, opens the image in a new tab.
 The images are shown in order of ascending based on time of creation.

 ## 5. Back-End Design
  The back end of HiddenFrame will have to deal with 4 general requests from the front end system.